The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

+Before starting to compute the changing of twisting parameter by $K$-stretch maps, we establish a useful lemma for a single component of $S\setminus \gamma_S$, \ie an $(n,0)$-crowned annulus.

-Consider an $(n,0)$-crowned annulus $A$, that is: a complete finite-area geodesic bordered hyperbolic surface which is topologically an annulus with $n\geq1$ punctures on one of its boundaries.
-Denote the closed geodesic boundary of $A$ by $\alpha$ (endowed with an auxiliary orientation), and a complete geodesic lamination $\mu$ on $A$ comprised of $\alpha$ and $n$ bi-infinite geodesic leaves which spiral towards $\alpha$ in the same direction as $\alpha$.
-See \cref{fig:19_2} for a depiction of the universal cover of $A$.
+Consider an $(n,0)$-crowned annulus $A$ for $n \in \naturals$, \ie a complete finite-area geodesic bordered hyperbolic surface which is topologically an annulus with $n$ boundary cusps on one of its boundaries.
+Denote the closed geodesic boundary of $A$ by $\alpha$.
+We fix an orientation on $A$, and give a direction of $\alpha$ compatible with the given orientation.
+We consider a complete geodesic lamination $\mu$ on $A$ consisting of $\alpha$ and $n$ bi-infinite geodesic leaves which spiral towards $\alpha$ in the the direction of the orientation of $\alpha$.
+See \cref{fig:19_2} for a depiction of the universal cover of $A$, which lies in the upper half plane $\hyperbolic$.
+We lift $\alpha$ to the geodesic connecting $0$ and $\infty$.